What are Negative Externalities?

 Negative externalities occur when the product and/or consumption of a good or service exerts a negative effect on a third party outside the market.
 An ordinary transaction involves two parties, i.e., consumer and the producer, who are referred to as the first and second parties in the transaction.
 Any other party that is not related to the transaction is referred to as a third party.

 For example, oceans are a public utility, and nobody holds private rights over them.
-It means that ships and boats can pollute the sea since there are no property rights in the deep seas.
-The pollution affects other ocean users like fishermen who depend on the ocean water for their livelihood.
+This means that ships and boats can pollute the sea since there are no property rights in the deep seas.
+The pollution affects other ocean users, such as fishermen who depend on the ocean water for their livelihood.

 Negative Production Externalities